-- 1. Produce a written abstract of their project; - 2.
-Craft professional correspondence to update their advisors and to make external contacts: - 3.
-Conduct research meetings and produce meeting notes with action items; - 4.
-Identify when to access advisors for guidance: - 5.
-Troubleshoot problems with their methodology and/or instrumentation - 6.
+- 1. Present their research project in written and oral form: - 2.
+Synthesize and incorporate feedback on their research products; - 3.
+Craft professional correspondence to update their advisors and to revise document drafts; - 4.
+Follow guidelines to submit a journal article; - 5.
 Utilize online platforms (Google Drive, Slack, etc) to share documents and content and to organize generated material/data.